abhinendrayadav/ProVA/data/responses.md

 ## adoption leave
 * holiday_leaves/adoption_leave
   - All employees of Prolifics who have legally adopted a child and having worked for a minimum of 80 days in the preceding 12-month period will be eligible for Special Leave.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## paternity leave
 * holiday_leaves/paternity_leave